 Government contractors and other companies that rely on independent contractors (ICs) as one of their key sources of manpower or to supplement their existing workforce can take steps to minimize misclassification liability by ensuring that their relationships with such workers are properly structured, documented, and implemented.
 Bona fide IC relationships are permitted in all states but one in the U.S., although state law tests for IC status often vary from one state to another.

-As described in detail in our White Paper, government contractors, like all other businesses that rely on ICs, should consider engaging in a form of IC Diagnostics™ to avoid or minimize exposure to IC misclassification liability.
+As described in detail in my White Paper, government contractors, like all other businesses that rely on ICs, should consider engaging in a form of a process such as IC Diagnostics™ to avoid or minimize exposure to IC misclassification liability.
 This starts with an analysis of all applicable federal and state IC tests and an examination of each of the “48 Factors-Plus” found by the courts and administrative agencies to be relevant to a determination of IC status.
 Some businesses need little if any restructuring to their IC relationships, while others can benefit from more substantial changes to enhance the likelihood of a successful defense to any challenge to their use of ICs.

 Regardless of whether a government contractor’s IC relationships need restructuring or not, documentation of the IC relationship can be critical under most state and federal laws governing the status of workers – and many IC agreements have either not been updated or were never drafted in a manner that minimizes IC misclassification liability.
-Thus, re-documentation of the IC agreement, including use of state-of-the-art provisions keyed to the relevant legal tests for IC status, is typically an essential aspect of IC Diagnostics™.
+Thus, re-documentation of the IC agreement, including use of state-of-the-art provisions keyed to the relevant legal tests for IC status, is typically an essential aspect of a process such as IC Diagnostics™.
 Where a government contractor uses forms such as Consultant Task Orders (such as the form used in the MHN Government Services case), change orders, and other engagement documents, they too should be updated or drafted in an IC-compliant fashion, consistent with the IC relationship and the actual practices of the government contractor.

 Use of manuals, guidelines, policies or procedures (such as the Provider Manual and its Quality Assurance Surveillance Program cited in the complaint filed in the MHN Government Services case) should also be drafted consistent with the structural framework of the IC relationship and the absence of direction and control over the manner and means of performance of the services.
 Even the most bona fide IC relationship can be subject to challenge if these types of documents are not drafted in an IC-compliant manner.